Bulgarian Carrot vs Hungarian Wax: Pickle or Fire?

 • Not tasting individual pods.
 Heat varies 30%+.

-The Verdict: Bulgarian Carrot Pepper vs Hungarian Wax
+Bulgarian Carrot Pepper vs Hungarian Wax

 Bulgarian Carrot Pepper and Hungarian Wax sit in the same heat tier but serve different roles.
-Bulgarian Carrot Pepper delivers 2× more heat with its distinctive fruity, crisp, and steadily hot character.
+Bulgarian Carrot Pepper delivers about 2× more upper-range heat with its distinctive fruity, crisp, and steadily hot character.
 Hungarian Wax, with its tangy and bright profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed